Kernot railway station: History

-The station was originally called Almurta (Victorian Railways Schedule 1639/10 in Feb 1910) when it serviced the coal line but was temporarily renamed McKenzie (Victorian Railways Schedule 2204/10 May 1910) when it opened for passenger and goods services on the Wonthaggi line on the 9 May 1910.
+The station was originally called Almurta (Victorian Railways Schedule 1639/10 in Feb 1910) when it serviced the coal line but was temporarily renamed McKenzie (Victorian Railways Schedule 2204/10 May 1910) when it opened for passenger and goods services on the Wonthaggi line on 9 May 1910.
 McKenzie was the surname of an officer of the mines department and had been prominently identified with the Powlett Coalfield.
 As expected, passenger service lasted only a few years, losing £900 per year due to poor patronage.

 The station was finally renamed Kernot by the railway commissioners as the original Kernot Station had been named after the chief engineer of the Victorian Railways.
 It also honored the engineer's recently deceased brother, Professor William Charles Kernot.
 Upon the naming of Kernot, the four temporary station names on the line now had their final names: Hunter was known as Woodleigh, McKenzie was Kernot, Rees was Almurta, and the original Kernot was Glen Forbes.

 The station closed at the same time as the line in 1978.
 The retaining wall of the platform is still in fairly good condition and the level crossing on the nearby main road is still visible.
 The Kernot Railway Station site is Crown Allotment 2058 in the parish of Corinella and is allocated for future use as a reserve and part of the Nyora Wonthaggi Rail Trail.